tendermint/liquidity/spec/04_messages.md

   - there exists duplicated `LiquidityPool` with same `PoolTypeIndex` and `ReserveCoinDenoms`
   - if one or more coins in ReserveCoinDenoms do not exist in `bank` module
   - if the balance of `PoolCreator` does not have enough amount of coins for `DepositCoins`
-  - if the balance of `PoolCreator` does not have enough amount of coins for paying `LiquidityPoolCreationTax`
+  - if the balance of `PoolCreator` does not have enough amount of coins for paying `LiquidityPoolCreationFee`

 ## MsgDepositToLiquidityPool